 Click here to see the listing – https://amzn.to/3DHtptl

-If your dog just doesn’t get on with the crate, other options exist to make them feel safe and secure; it might be a room or the run of the house.
-You know your dog better than anyone else, so watch their behaviour closely.
+If your dog doesn’t get on with the crate, other options exist to make them feel safe and secure; it might be a room or the run of the house.
+You know your dog better than anyone, so watch their behaviour closely.

-Make sure your dog is happy with the crate before leaving them in it all day.
-You can also look into playpens that can attach to the crate to give them some room to play.
+Make sure your dog is happy in the crate before leaving it in it all day.
+You can also look into playpens that can attach to the crate to give your dog some room to play.

 Your dog may prefer the run of the house, and if it can be trusted, this is a great option.
 Access to windows, toys and puzzles can be a great way to help your dog feel more confident and happy about being left.